ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ---

-## 1.Linear Regression: A Deep Dive with ShopSmart Examples
+## 1. Linear Regression: A Deep Dive with ShopSmart Examples

 Linear Regression is a supervised learning algorithm used to predict continuous outcomes by modeling the relationship between one or more independent variables (features) and a dependent variable (target).
 It serves as a foundation for many machine learning models and provides insights into the relationships between variables.
 Using ShopSmart, an e-commerce company, as a case study, we can explore its applications and variations.